BIOL115-MSUM/BIOL115-MSUM.github.io/intraspecif-var-assign.md

 When your project starts, look at the **Files** tab in the lower right pane.

 There are two files you should take note of:
-- [grass_data.xlsx](grass_data.xlsx) - this is the data file you will use.
+- [grass-data.xlsx](grass-data.xlsx) - this is the data file you will use.
 It should already be in your project folder.

 ## Create script